Central Sulawesi: Mining

 Central Sulawesi has at least 10 potential metal minerals that have high selling value.

 Nickel is processed in Morowali Regency, especially in the Morowali Industrial Park.
 In addition, the potential for nickel is also found in Banggai Regency.

 Then galena associated with zinc, spread in Tolitoli Regency, especially in the Dondo and Galang Subdistrict with a reserve potential of around 100 million tons, at levels below 35 percent with an area of over 1,500 hectares.
 Galena spread also exists in Buol District, Bunobogu and Paleleh Subdistricts with reserves of around 56 million tons at levels above 45 percent.
 Furthermore, in Donggala and Parigi Moutong, this type of mineral was also found.
 The potential for gold minerals in Parigi Moutong, Buol, Banggai, Poso to Palu City.
 In Buol, the potential for gold is available in Lintidu Village, Paleleh District and Lokodoka Mountains in Bulagidun District.
 It is estimated that reserves of around 15 million tons are combined with gold and copper.

-Furthermore, the potential of chromite or chromium ore is found in Poso Regency, Lage Sub-district with a chromium seed reserve of around 67 thousand tons.
+Furthermore, the potential of chromite or chromium ore is found in Poso Regency, Lage District with a chromium seed reserve of around 67 thousand tons.
 Other potentials are spread in Morowali Regency, Bungku Utara District, Bungku Tengah and Bungku Barat.
 The potential of copper minerals, spread in the Bulagidun area, Bunobogu District, in the Paleleh mountains, with copper ore potential of around 14.4 million tons, and copper metals around 87,840 tons.
 The next potential of molybdenum found in the mountains west of Malala Village, Dondo Subdistrict, Tolitoli Regency, is in porphyry sediment veins of quartz diorite, with thicknesses varying from 4 to 20 centimeters, at depths above 200 meters.
 It is estimated that the potential of Molybdenum seeds is around 85 million tons.
 Other potentials are ironsand, hematite and magnetite blocks, located along the Ulubongka coastline, with rates below 50 percent.
 This mineral is also found in the titanium-mixed Buol Regency, on the shore of Timbulon Bunobogu-Oyak.

 Furthermore, in Morowali Regency, black sand can also be found along the coast of Topogaro, West Bungu Subdistrict with levels between 51 and 69 percent.
 Then Hematite minerals are found in Buol District on Bukit Paleleh Tua, Paleleh District.
 This mineral was also discovered at the Kamonji River, Malei Village, Balaesang District, Tanjung Manimbaya, Donggala Regency.
 Then the Manganese minerals can be found in South Tinombo District, Parigi Moutong District and Masewe Village, South Pamona District, Poso District.